zjim-liang/var-utils/README.md

 # var-utils
-Utilities for manipulating the files with genetic variants, such as VCF files and ANNOVAR-annotated tsv files.
+Utilities for manipulating the files with genetic variants, i.e. VCF files and ANNOVAR-annotated tsv files.